 Unfortunately the sad story does not end there AGAIN!

-Upon return I was put into a small side room in the Intensive Care Unit at FAIRFIELD GENERAL HOSPITAL where during my 11 days there I got another pneumonia infection and had to be sedated again.
-Owing to the distance my poor husband had to travel we wanted to be moved closer to a hospital near my home, which finally happened and I was moved by emergency ambulance to the Intensive Care Unit at Stepping Hill Hospital.
-I received fabulous treatment by all the staff there just as I had done in Lenox Hill, New York and Fairfield General Hospital.
+Upon return to the UK I was put into a small side room in the Intensive Care Unit at Fairfield General where during my 11 days there I got another pneumonia infection and had to be sedated again.
+Owing to the distance my poor husband had to travel we wanted to be moved closer to a hospital near my home, which finally happened and I was moved by emergency ambulance to the Intensive Care Unit atthe new hospital.
+I received fabulous treatment by all the staff there just as I had done New York and Fairfield General.
 I finally had my tracheostomy tubing taken out after 6 weeks and eventually made it home after 7 weeks in hospital.
-If Lenox Hill Hospital had not had an ECMO machine or it was in use then I would not have stood any chance of surviving.
+If New York had not have had an ECMO machine or it was in use then I would not have stood any chance of surviving and I wouldn’t be here today.

 Upon return to the UK, I found that I had loss of feeling in my one and only foot and leg.
-Diagnosed with foot drop which is where there’s a weakness in my muscles in my foot, so I am unable to move my ankle, toes or lift it up or down.
-The doctors all said that the CRPS in my right stump should not go into my left leg; however this was wrong as I have now been diagnosed with the horrible, long term pain condition in my left leg including hypersensitivity in parts that I can feel.
-As feeling has come back in very limited areas, these are coming back as extremely hypersensitive.
-I have excruciating burning pain 24 hours a day 7 days a week as if my leg and foot was put in an acid bath, swelling, extreme colour changes, my toe nails have stopped growing, the hair on my head is falling out, my lower leg hair has stopped growing and the temperature on my leg on one day was measured at 18c and it was freezing cold to the touch with a purple and black mottled skin colouring.
-Another day after a doctor had been prodding and poking and looking at my foot drop, in the afternoon another doctor went to look at it and the leg was so swollen and bright red, she thought I had cellulitis and she wanted me to go to A & E straight away.
+I was unable to move my ankle, toes or lift it up or down.
+I was also diagnosed with the same long term pain condition in my left leg – Complex Regional Pain Syndrome (CRPS).
+I had the classic signs and symptoms including hypersensitivity in parts that I could feel.
+As feeling came back in very limited areas, these were coming back as extremely hypersensitive.
+I have excruciating burning pain 24 hours a day 7 days a week as if my leg and foot was put in an acid bath, swelling, extreme colour changes, my toe nails have stopped growing, the hair on my head is falling out, my lower leg hair has stopped growing and the temperature on my leg on one day was measured at just 18c and it was freezing cold to the touch with a purple and black mottled skin colouring.
+Another day after I had seen a doctor in the morning I saw another doctor in the afternoon who went to look at it and the leg was so swollen and bright red, she thought I had cellulitis and she wanted me to go to A & E straight away.
 My leg looked like the colours of the rainbow!

-Now the pain specialists say they can’t help me anymore, I am “too complex a case, far too long down the line and too extreme“ and so I was facing the real possibility of an amputation of my one and only leg.
+The pain specialists told me they couldn’t help me anymore, I was “too complex a case, far too long down the line and too extreme“ and so I was facing the real possibility of an amputation of my one and only leg.
 I felt like screaming and just bursting into tears at any time, something which most of you reading this who have been diagnosed with CRPS will relate to.

-By the 8th December only a few days after the start of the skin breakdown, I was using the incontinence squares (inco sheets) on the floor to catch all the drips of goo that were literally running down my leg.
-Ulcers started appearing and the skin was fast flaking off revealing the soft slough underneath, so we rang the surgeon’s secretary who was really helpful and concerned to let her know that we didn’t think the leg would actually last until the New Year.
+By the 8th December 2014 only a few days after the start of the skin breakdown, I was using the incontinence squares (inco sheets) on the floor to catch all the drips of ‘goo’ (or slough as it is known as) that were literally running down my leg.
+Ulcers started appearing and the skin was fast flaking off revealing the soft slough underneath, so we rang the surgeon’s secretary who was really helpful and concerned, to let her know that we didn’t think the leg would actually last until the New Year.
 She managed to speak to the surgeon who suggested we go to the hospital to A & E as there was no way to actually make a planned admission that quickly.
 After much anger, heated arguments and plenty of tears on Wednesday 10th December 2014 my husband took me into Manchester Royal Infirmary Accident & Emergency.

-On Monday 15th December 2014, 2 days before my birthday and 10 days before Christmas Day, I had my 2nd above knee amputation under General Anaesthetic because of the horrid and excruciatingly painful condition Complex Regional Pain Syndrome / Reflex Sympathetic Dystrophy.
-I lost a fair amount of blood during surgery and the surgeon told me that usually amputations are done when there is bad flow of blood to the legs whereas in my case it wasn’t the blood flow that was the problem, it was the CRPS/RSD that had caused irretrievable skin breakdown and ulcers.
+On Monday 15th December 2014, 2 days before my birthday and 10 days before Christmas Day, I had my 2nd above knee amputation under General Anaesthetic all down to the excruciatingly painful condition Complex Regional Pain Syndrome / Reflex Sympathetic Dystrophy.
+I lost a fair amount of blood during surgery and the surgeon told me that usually amputations are done when there is bad flow of blood to the legs, whereas in my case it wasn’t the blood flow that was the problem, it was the CRPS that had caused irretrievable and irreparable skin breakdown and ulcers.
 I was given a few bags of blood to replace all the blood that I had lost during surgery.
 I spent a further 3 days including my birthday in ICU and HDU and then was sent back to the vascular ward where I remained until coming home on 23rd December 2014.

-Burning Nights has gained charitable status and is now a fully registered charity with the UK Charities Commission.
-Our registration number is 1166522, which I am really thrilled about!
+Burning Nights CRPS Support gained charitable status on 13 April 2016 and is a fully registered charity with the UK Charities Commission.
+Our registration number is 1166522, which I am really delighted!

 I want to THANK my husband especially for staying by my side through the hardest times 2 people can ever go through.
 He does have his sad days but mainly everyday he tries to help motivate me to do things like this awareness website and my autobiography, otherwise life would have been a very different place for me.
 THANK YOU MY ANGEL!